dpedu/docker-artifact/README.md

 * Standardize what is returned from provider's web_addpkg
 * Standardize some fields of provider's schema (name, version)
 * Delete repos if empty (with option to disable per provider)
+* Centralize the jinja template environment
+    * need a way for providers to register jinja filters though